levoxtrip/PKB/docs/topics/focus.md

 Distractions are major reason why people lose motivation and focus.

 90% of distractions begin within:
- - from internal triggers (emotions like boredom anxiety stress)
+ - from internal triggers (emotions like boredom, anxiety, fatique, uncertainty, stress)
  - External trigger - external prompt from environment
  - Planning problems

+Master the internal triggers.

+Everything you do is the desire to escape discomfort.

 When things go wrong its almost because of distractions.